serenity-is/docs/serene_tour/user_and_role_management.md

 Serene has user, role and rights management built in.

+> This feature is not embedded in Serenity itself.
+It is just a sample, so you can always implement and use your user management of choice.
+We'll take a look at how in following chapters.

 Open Administration / Roles to create roles *Administrators* and *Translators*.

 Click *New Role* and  and type *Administrators*, then click Save.